 K2 F.I.T. – Best Fitness Rollerblades for Men (Runner-Up)

 To round out the fitness category, we have the K2 F.I.T. skates.
 This is an older K2 model (2019) that has been sold for the last few years and is still popular.
-It also a great pair of roller skates for intermediate skaters.
+It also a great pair of roller skates for men who are intermediate skaters.

 All of the skates in this lineup are in men’s sizes, so be sure to size down appropriately (usually 1 full size).
 Like the Alexis, this skate comes with aluminum plates on all of the models except the 80 Pro and 80 BOA which have a composite frame.
 It also comes in either 80mm, 84mm or 90mm wheels – per the model number.
 All of the wheels are good for skating outdoors – whether it be on asphalt, sidewalks or a bike path.